osslab-pku/intro/README.md

 #### 软件项目如何吸引和指导新人

 1. Zhou, Minghui, and Audris Mockus.
-"Developer fluency: Achieving true mastery in software projects." *Proceedings of the eighteenth ACM SIGSOFT international symposium on Foundations of software engineering*.
+"Developer fluency: Achieving true mastery in software projects." *Proceedings of the eighteenth ACM SIGSOFT International Symposium on Foundations of Software Engineering*.
 2010.
 2. Zhou, Minghui, and Audris Mockus.
 "What make long term contributors: Willingness and opportunity in OSS community." *2012 34th International Conference on Software Engineering (ICSE)*.
 IEEE, 2012.
 3. Zhou, Minghui, and Audris Mockus.
 "Who will stay in the floss community? modeling participant’s initial behavior." *IEEE Transactions on Software Engineering* 41.1 (2014): 82-99.
 4. Zhou, Minghui, et al. "Inflow and retention in OSS communities with commercial involvement: A case study of three hybrid projects." *ACM Transactions on Software Engineering and Methodology (TOSEM)* 25.2 (2016): 1-29.